pedro-moreira-ibm/bob_workshop_portugal/watsonx-orchestrate-labs/ask-hr/README.md

 ## Hands-On Guide

-The detailed implementation steps for this lab are in [assets/hands-on-lab-askHR.md](assets/hands-on-lab-askHR.md).
+The detailed implementation steps for this lab are in this [hands-on lab](assets/hands-on-lab-askHR.md).